Advanced Linear Accelerators

-Patient care has taken a significant step forward.
-That step came with Varian’s line of linear accelerators, allowing doctors to choose the most appropriate form of treatment for each patient.
-We were the second radiation therapy center in the U.S. offering the revolutionary RapidArc treatment at our facility in Plano, Texas.
-All Landmark Cancer Centers utilize sate of the art Varian Linear Accelerators to provide you with the finest radiation therapy available today.
+State of the art Linear Accelerators deliver precisely doses of life-saving radiation while allowing doctors to choose the most appropriate form of treatment for each patient.
+Our Linear Accelerator equipment all feature VMAT technology for a quick and efficient treatment, We were the second radiation therapy center in the U.S. offering the revolutionary VMAT treatment at our facility in Plano, Texas.
+All Landmark Cancer Centers utilize state of the art Linear Accelerators from Elekta and Varian to provide you with the finest radiation therapy available today.

-A RapidArc radiotherapy treatment is delivered very quickly, in less than two minutes, with just one turn of the machine around the patient.
-RapidArc shapes and modulates a highly focused treatment beam so that it focuses on the tumor, sparing surrounding healthy tissue.
+A VMAT radiotherapy treatment is delivered very quickly, typically in less than two minutes, with just one turn of the machine around the patient.
+VMAT shapes and modulates a highly focused treatment beam so that it focuses on the tumor, sparing surrounding healthy tissue.
 It treats the entire tumor with pinpoint accuracy and is easier on the patient, who does not have to hold still for long periods of time.

 Intensity Modulated Radiation Therapy (IMRT)